Chandan8757/No-Code/README.md

 # NoCode Forms — Minimal Full-stack Demo

-This archive contains a minimal full-stack implementation of a no-code dynamic forms app.
+This is a minimal full-stack implementation of a no-code dynamic forms app.

 ## Structure